ViniciusTaborda/test_voxy/README.md

 This will start both the FastAPI backend and the Node.js frontend server.
 The backend will be accessible at `http://localhost:8000`, and the frontend will be accessible at `http://localhost:3000`.

+## Running Tests

+You can run the tests for both the backend and frontend using the provided Makefile.
+From the root directory of the project, run the following command:

+bashCopy code

+`make test`

+This will execute the test scripts defined for both the backend and frontend.
+Make sure that the necessary testing frameworks and dependencies are installed for both parts of the project.

 ## Usage

 Open your web browser and navigate to `http://localhost:3000`.
 You will see a text area where you can input the text you want to count the words of.
 Click the "Count Words" button to see the word count.